PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

     SetObject(result);
 }
 ~~~

+For instance, if the C++ library will throw *Exception::NullArgumentImpl* class, it will be caught in the C glue layer,
+and *code* field of the exception information structure will contain *exception_null_argument* (*102*) value,
+*object_pointer* field will contain pointer to the exception object instance.
+Then *check_and_throw_exception()*
+function will throw *Exception::NullArgument* wrap class on the client side, and, finally, this exception on the client
+side could be caught as *Exception::Generic* or *Exception::NullArgument*.

 In method and function descriptions there is *noexcept* flag which indicates that the specified method or function
 does not throw any exceptions at all.
 Default value of this flag is *false*, but for destructors the default value of